daraghbyrne/iotworkshop-fall2019/step5/README.md

-# Step 5: Controlling color
+# Step 5: Adding Full Color

 We've covered all the basics and got the core of our circuit built.
 Now it's time to start making our connected product: an internet connected light